PRODUCT DESIGN / BRAND DEVELOPMENT

-Rhetoric – The Public Speaking Game is an entertaining and educational game for 4 to 8 people.
-It is designed to help players improve their public speaking skills and have fun in the process.
+Rhetoric – The Public Speaking Game ™ is an entertaining and educational game for 4 to 8 people.
+It helps players improve their public speaking skills and have fun in the process.

-The experience of working together with Florian Mück and John Zimmer, both public speaking coaches and awesome speakers themselves, turnt out to be a great match on inspiring each other.
+With this essay I want to showcase my process designing it.
+The wonderful teamwork with John Zimmer and Florian Mueck, both public speaking coaches and awesome speakers themselves, turnt out to be a great match on inspiring each other.
 Their passion for public speaking really influenced me a lot, far beyond this project.
-And beyond just a project presentation – with this essay – I’d like to share my experience on this topic with you.
+And beyond just a project presentation – with this essay – I’d like to share my experience on the topic Presentations by design with you.